PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/DataLab Week 2. Day 2.md

 ## 5) Work on the assignment

 During the last DataLab, you had a chance to visit the office of Banijay and ask them questions about companies’ ethical behavior.
-So now you are advised to use the rest of the time (before the guest lecture) to work on your ethics paper and write about companies ethical practices ( make sure to check [the requirements for ethics part](https://adsai.buas.nl/Project%20Requirements/DataGovernanceRequirements.html) of your final assignment)
+So now you are advised to use the rest of the time (before the guest lecture) to work on your ethics paper and write about companies ethical practices ( make sure to check [the Data Governance and Ethis part](https://adsai.buas.nl/Project%20Requirements/DataGovernanceRequirements.html) of your final assignment)

-## 3) Workshop: Feedback (10:00-16:00)

-***

-## 4) Guest lecture by Dasha Simons
+## 6) Guest lecture by Dasha Simons

+The guest lecture is scheduled from 16:00 till 17:00 at Fe 1.018.